Set up launch agent

 ### Storage permissions for Kaniko

-The launch agent requires permission to push to cloud storage if the agent uses the Kaniko builder.
-Kaniko uses a context store outside of the pod running the build job.
+The Launch agent requires permission to push to cloud storage if the agent uses the Kaniko builder.
+Kaniko uses a context store outside of the pod that runs the build job.

 <Tabs>